inspec/inspec-aws/docs/resources/aws_cloudformation_stacks.md

 Use the `aws_cloudformation_stacks` InSpec audit resource to test properties of an AWS CloudFormation stack in bulk.

+The `AWS::CloudFormation::Stack` resource nests a stack as a resource in a top-level template.

 ## Syntax

-Ensure that `aws_cloudformation_stacks` exists
+Ensure that a stack exists

     describe aws_cloudformation_stacks do
       it { should exist }
     end

-See the [AWS documentation on CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/Welcome.html) for additional information.

 ## Parameters

 This resource does not require any required parameters.

+For additional information, see the [AWS documentation on the `AWS::CloudFormation::Stack` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html).

 ## Properties